CVOR Travel Nurse Jobs in Indiana

 Licensing and Credentialing for Indiana CVOR Contracts

-• Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs will ask specifically how many cases, what procedures, and how recently — so be detailed in your profile.
+• Bypass pump experience: The credential that isn’t a credential, and the one that matters most.
+The bigger cardiac and academic programs will ask exactly how many cases, what procedures, and how recently, so make your profile specific.

 • Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
 General OR experience isn’t a substitute for a CVOR background.